1

 • Lack of alternative funds to cover rental obligations.

 Substantial Life Events: Applicants must have experienced a significant life event that has negatively affected their ability to pay rent.
-These events may include:
+These events may include, but are not limited to:

 • Healthcare-related events, including mental health issues.